stevepacker/docker-containers/README.md

 It also supports running commands before and after starting PHP-FPM and running `composer install` before running PHP-FPM.

+It also includes the (https://wiki.archlinux.org/index.php/SSMTP)[ssmtp] package so that after its configured you can use PHP's mail() function.

 ## Run Example

 - `docker run -p 80:80 -p 443:443 -v /var/www/html:/srv stevepacker/caddy-php7`